MysteryDash/Dash.FileFormats/Readme.md

 We cannot do much, but here's what's available.

 Idea Factory's File Formats :
-* Read and extract .PAC
+* Read, extract and create (uncompressed) .PAC
 * Read, extract and create .CL3
-* Convert .TID to common picture formats and common picture format to .TID.
+* Convert .TID to common picture formats and common picture format back to .TID

 ## What has yet to be done

 We still have a long way to go !
 Here's what we need to do :
-* Create new .PAC (uncompressed for now)
+* Add compression support for .PAC
-* Fix DXT compression for .TID
+* Fix DXT1/5 compression for .TID which isn't working for an unknown reason
+* Find an alternative to Neptoolia.Datalayer.Decompressor
 * Test everything

 ## About the author